 • Step 2: Develop actions & changes to address issues

-• Step 4: Finalize plan in a report for approval by Community Council
+• Step 4: Finalize plan for approval by Community Council

 • Step 5: Implement short-term actions